OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The output of the model may contain sensitive data from the training set, for example a large language model(GenAI) generating output including personal data that was part of its training set.
 Furthermore, GenAI can ouput other types of sensitive data, such as copyrighted text or images.
 The disclosure is caused by an unintentional fault, either through normal use or through provocation by an attacker using the system.

 **Controls specific for sensitive data output from model:**
+* See General controls
+* See controls for threats through use
 * Assess the risk of this happening and when necessary experiment to provoke this.

 ### 2.2.2.
 Model inversion and Membership inference